lbuk/brownfieldgrids/README.md

 brownfieldgrids::brownfieldgrid_register_nlud("Silvertown, London")
 ```

-Brownfieldgrids also contains functions for creating interactive grid maps of the Brownfield Register and NLUD.
-Click on the sites to show info.
+Brownfieldgrids also contains functions for creating interactive maps of the Brownfield Register and NLUD.
 To create an interactive map of the NLUD 2009-2010 at Woolwich Dockyard, use:
 ```
 brownfieldgrids::brownfieldgrid_nlud_satellite("Woolwich Dockyard, London")
 ```